Sarbanes-Oxley Act and Record Retention Best Practices

 Internal Control Report – Company management is responsible for internal control (i.e. data security system) of financial records and for creating and implementing a process to maintain this control.
 This includes disclosing details on the internal financial reporting control system to the SEC.
 Management must also report on the effectiveness, and any weaknesses, of the internal control system in the company’s annual report.
 Any flaws or breaches must be disclosed as soon as they are discovered and included in the report.

 Independent Audit – An independent auditor must verify the accuracy of the information in the internal control report including that the internal financial structure of the company is in place and working properly.
-Auditors are also subject to punishment if they fail to keep audit or review documents for 5 years.
+Auditors are also subject to punishment if they fail to keep audit or review documents for a minimum of 7 years.

 No Retaliation against Whistleblowers – The Act encourages those with knowledge of illegal corporate activity to report it and provides protection for those who do from retaliation.
 The Department of Justice is authorized to charge and prosecute those who retaliate against whistleblowers with a federal crime.